microsoft/chronos/README.md

         )
     }
 }
 ```

-3. Initialise Executors class with EventStream and BaseExecutorConfig.
+**3.** Initialise Executors class with EventStream and BaseExecutorConfig.
 Please check Experiments section to see how this BaseExecutorConfig can also be modified at runtime.

 ```kotlin
     private val executors = Executors(
         getExecutorConfig(args),
         getExecutorEventsConfig(args)
     )
 ```

-4.1.
-Use Executors class at all places to post work as coroutines in Kotlin
+**4.** Use Executors class at all places to post work as coroutines in Kotlin
 ```kotlin
     CoroutineScope(executors.getExecutor(ExecutorName.USER_INITIATED).asCoroutineDispatcher()).launch {
         someCriticalWork()
     }
 ```

-4.2.
-Or Runnables in Java
+or runnables in Java

 ```java
     executors
         .getExecutor(ExecutorName.USER_INITIATED)